 Do you love the look of distressed furniture, but don’t know how to do it yourself?
-Not to worry—we’re here to show you how to easily distress furniture with five techniques!
-Whether you want a natural rustic look or something more dramatic, these tips will help you achieve the perfect distressed finish.
-So get ready to take your furniture styling up a notch!
+Not to worry—I am here to show you how to easily distress furniture with five different methods!
+Whether you want a natural softer distressed look, an aged look, or something more dramatic, these tips will help you achieve the perfect distressed finish.
+So get ready to discover the different ways to give your painted piece of furniture a little bit of distressing!

 Shabby Chic, Distressed, Aged, Farmhouse, and French Country furniture.
 What do all of these styles have in common?
 They all have some version of distressing, some slight, and some heavy.
 Distressed furniture is still a hot trend and seems it may not be going anywhere real soon.
 Whatever your preference is for distressing, you will learn how to easily distress furniture with these different techniques.